The Cheapest Cars to Insure in 2023

 Which car make is the cheapest to insure?

-Americans have an extensive range of car brands to choose from when shopping for a new vehicle, and certain car makes tend to be more expensive than others.
-For example, a Mazda or Volkswagen tends to be cheaper to insure when compared to a luxury brand such as BMW or Tesla.
+Certain car makes tend to be more expensive to insure than others.
+For example, a Mazda tends to be cheaper to insure when compared to a luxury brand such as Tesla.

 The cheapest car type to insure

-Smaller pickups and SUVs tended to be the cheapest types of cars to insure.
+Smaller pickups, minivans and SUVs tended to be the cheapest types of cars to insure.

 The size and shape of your car impact the cost of insuring it.
 Generally, a car with a more powerful engine and more extras will cost more to insure.
 Electric vehicles also often cost more to insure than cars with gasoline engines.